Skip to Main Content

 • Harassing authors to submit manuscripts or submit payment.

-Not all Open Access journals are predatory.
+Not all open access journals are predatory.
 Predatory publishers are an aggressive exception.
 Authors should evaluate each venue they consider for publication before submitting a manuscript.
-There are several resources to help authors distinguish an ethical publisher from an unethical one.
+Use the criteria above and the Think.
+Check.
+Submit website to help distinguish an ethical publisher from an unethical one.
+Follow their journal checklist to assess journals and make sure you choose trusted journals for your research (there is also a book/chapter checklist).